 This is kind of a no-brainer.
 If you have rigid dates you must travel on, you’re already throwing scoring a cheap flight out the window.
 Playing around with flexible date calendars on flight search engines can help you pinpoint and book cheap flights.

 2. Research When The Low & Shoulder Seasons Are

 Low season travel can bring huge savings for budget travelers.
+Even hiring a private jet by using a service like Jettly can be more affordable during quieter times of the year.
 Low season, of course, is different for every destination, so this will take a little research but can yield huge flight savings.
 Other good times to search for tickets are timeframes that coincide with a destination’s shoulder seasons.
 Shoulder seasons are great times to travel as accommodation and flights tend to be cheaper (though usually not the rock-bottom prices you’ll find at the lowerest of the low season), but they aren’t inflated to peak season prices either.

 Do evaluate if the low season is going to make travel in that particular destination miserable though- it’s not worth the savings if you’re going to hate it.
 For example, I live in Alaska and in winter (outside of the holidays), you find cheap flights.
 Wanna try your luck at seeing the northern lights or going on a ski trip?
 Then it’s likely a great time and great savings for you to visit in winter.
 If you hate cold to the point where you claim to be allergic to it- don’t bother, you’ll hate Alaska.